Sexual abuse scandal in the Roman Catholic Diocese of Springfield in Massachusetts: Richard R. Lavigne affair

-Resignation of bishop Dupré
+Thomas Ludger Dupré affair

 After thirteen years as Bishop, Thomas Ludger Dupré resigned due to unspecified health reasons on February 11, 2004.
 His resignation came one day after The Springfield Republican confronted him with accusations of sexual abuse from two men who had known Dupré when he was a parish priest and they were altar boys.
 Dupre was also accused by local clergy of covering up abuse charges against other priests, including Richard R. Lavigne.

-Grand jury indictment

 On September 24, 2004, bishop Dupré was indicted by a Hampden County grand jury on two counts of child molestation.
 He thus became the first Catholic bishop ever to be indicted of sexual abuse.

-Statute of limitation running out

-The Springfield district attorney's office was forced to drop the charges against Dupré because the statute of limitations had run out.
+However, the Springfield district attorney's office was forced to drop the charges against Dupré because the statute of limitations had run out.
 He then entered St. Luke Institute, a private Catholic psychiatric hospital in Silver Spring, Maryland.
-As of June 2006, he continued to list his residence as St. Luke's.
+In December 2016, Dupré died at the facility.